What Are Whales Doing With Walmart

 - UBS has decided to maintain their Buy rating on Walmart, which currently sits at a price target of $152.

-- Morgan Stanley has decided to maintain their Overweight rating on Walmart, which currently sits at a price target of $145.
+- Stifel has decided to maintain their Hold rating on Walmart, which currently sits at a price target of $145.

+- Oppenheimer has decided to maintain their Outperform rating on Walmart, which currently sits at a price target of $135.

 - Cowen & Co. has decided to maintain their Outperform rating on Walmart, which currently sits at a price target of $150.